 BS in Neuroscience, Brown University

-In the auditory system, hair cells in the inner ear convert mechanical energy to electric impulses, capturing complex features of sound stimuli with high fidelity.
+In the auditory system, hair cells in the inner ear convert mechanical energy to electric impulses, capturing complex facets of sound stimuli with high fidelity.
 Spiral ganglion neurons (SGNs), the primary sensory neurons of the auditory system, then relay the signal to the brainstem.
 Precise encoding of the complete gamut of acoustic features by SGNs is critical to ensure lossless transfer of auditory information to the brain.
-Electrophysiological and electron microscopic studies spanning several decades suggest that rather than being mere conduits of electrical signals between cochlear hair cells and brainstem neurons, SGNs serve a more complex role in auditory perception by virtue of heterogeneity in their functional properties and connectivity patterns.
+Electrophysiological and electron microscopic studies spanning several decades suggest that rather than being mere conduits of electrical signals, SGNs serve a more complex role in auditory perception by virtue of heterogeneity in their functional properties and connectivity patterns.
 My work aims to elucidate these and other aspects of SGN function and development in mice by combining cutting-edge genomics, molecular genetics, neuroanatomical dissection and behavioral assays.

 Favorite ice cream flavor?